Course Descriptions and Registration

 STEP 2: PICK YOUR ELECTIVES (totaling 1.0 credit)

-Please RANK your TOP 6 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 6 in case a class(es) are not available).
+Please RANK your TOP 6 choices (1 being your first choice, 2 being your second choice etc.) Rank up to 6 in case a class(es) is not available).
 Your first 1 or 2 class(es) must add up to 1.0 credit, use the generic schedule on the back side of this form to help.

 Course |